north3221/north3221SmartThings/README.md

 ####Beta Release (Target Release 1.1)
-I've done quite and overhaul to the both smartapp and device handler.
-I've updated all the tiles to create a media player and full Kodi control inside yoru smarthings mobile app and unlocked full capability for interaction with Kodi.
+I've done quite an overhaul to the both smartapp and device handler.
+I've updated all the tiles to create a media player and Kodi remote, inside your smarthings mobile app, and unlocked full capability for interaction with Kodi.

 Because I made the app into a remote control, I've exposed all the commands it uses:
 ```groovy